Free and Reduced Lunch Information Click here

 Your help and support are needed to make this a successful journey for your child!

 Please feel free to contact me anytime with questions!

 Please practice these words nightly at home.
 Remember to practice your snap words every day!
 They will help you to be a strong reader!
-We will have a test on Snap Words every Friday!

 How is your reading STAMINA?